 The rapid growth of the automobile industry and the general increase in the use of gasoline engines for other purposes ushered in a new era for the Whiting refinery.
 In 1909, Dr. William M. Burton, at the time general manager of manufacturing for Standard of Indiana, instructed Robert E. Humphreys, chief chemist in charge of the Whiting laboratory, to go to work on the problem of increasing the yield of gasoline from crude oil.
 The problem was solved with an innovation called the Burton thermal cracking process.
 The Burton distillation unit is considered one of the great inventions of modern times.
 The original still that was created in Whiting, Indiana can be viewed at the Smithsonian Institute.
 Dr. William M. Burton was honored for his achievements, when Burton Court was named after him.

-William E. Warwick, for whom Warwick Avenue was named after, was connected with the refinery since its inception.
-He also devoted himself to public service when he became the first mayor of Whiting, Indiana.
+William E. Warwick, for whom Warwick Avenue was named was connected with the refinery since its inception.
+He devoted himself to public service when he became the first mayor of Whiting, Indiana.
 Warwick was born in Oshkosh, Wisconsin on January 13, 1861.
-After his graduation from Iowa State in 1888 with a degree in mechanical engineering, he soon came to Whiting.
+He came to Whiting after graduating from Iowa State in 1888 with a degree in mechanical engineering.
 In the fall of 1889, he became a draftsman at the Standard Oil Company.
 For ten years, Warwick was the head of the paraffin department, he was later advanced to the position of assistant superintendent of the plant in 1903, and years later he became plant superintendent.

-The Schrage family weren't the only individuals to take advantage of the arrival of Standard Oil and the birth of Whiting as a booming industrial town.
+The Schrage family weren’t the only individuals to take advantage of the arrival of Standard Oil and the birth of Whiting as a booming industrial town.
 Gallus J. Bader and Fred J. Smith were two great financial leaders known throughout East Chicago, Indiana Harbor and Whiting.
 They were the founders of some of the strongest financial institutions in the Calumet area.
-Bader and Smith fist forged a partnership when the established a bakery and restaurant in Whiting.
-One day one of their guests mentioned that many possibilities laid in Whiting real estate.
-The young men listened, and after several failures, they found a man who had a piece of property equivalent to thirteen city lots, which he was willing to sell for $3,000.
-The only problem was that combined the two partners had a total savings of $1,000 and had not acquired the art of borrowing yet.
-However, this didn't stop the two entrepreneurs.
-The two men asked friends of theirs to join in this venture.
+Bader and Smith fist forged a partnership when they established a bakery and restaurant in Whiting.
+One day one of their guests mentioned that there were many possibilities in Whiting real estate.
+The young men listened, and after several failures, they found a man who had a piece of property equivalent to thirteen city lots which he was willing to sell for $3,000.
+The only problem was that the two partners had combined a total savings of $1,000 and had not acquired the art of borrowing.
+This didn’t stop the two entrepreneurs.
+The two men asked friends to join in this venture.
 The property was situated on the corner of New York Avenue and 121st Street and was labeled as the Smith & Bader subdivision.
-It took three years to sell of the thirteen lots.
-The first deal was dated on march 7, 1898.
+It took three years to sell off the thirteen lots.
+The first deal was finalized on March 7, 1898.
 With the proceeds of the first land deal, the two partners purchased nine and a quarter acres from Jacob Forsythe naming it Sheridan Park.
-These lots were very desirable and sold quickly, so much that Smith and Bader retired from the bakery business to work full time a real estate developers.
-In 1900 the purchased additional acreage from the Forsythe estate, which extended from Sheridan Park to Atchison Avenue and from 117th Street to 119th Street.
-This are was platted and titled the Central Park subdivision.
-In the meantime Smith and Bader bought and sold various small parcels of land.
-During this time they also started up a large insurance business, where they acted as agents for out of town property holders.
-Thanks to the help of Smith and Bader Whiting grew from a village of shacks to a beautiful residential city.
+These lots were very desirable and sold quickly, which allowed Smith and Bader to retire from the bakery business and to work full time as real estate developers.
+In 1900 they purchased additional acreage from the Forsythe estate which extended from Sheridan Park to Atchison Avenue and from 117th Street to 119th Street.
+This area was platted and titled the Central Park subdivision.
+In the meantime, Smith and Bader bought and sold various small parcels of land.
+During this time they also started up a large insurance business where they acted as agents for out of town property holders.
+Thanks to the help of Smith and Bader, Whiting grew from a village of shacks to a beautiful residential city.
 Their business grew to such an extent that it was necessary to bring on another partner.
-Smith and Bader selected C. D. Davidson, a rising young real estate man from Whiting, who was looking to expand his market.
+Smith and Bader selected C. D. Davidson, a rising young real estate man from Whiting who was looking to expand his market.
 They sold Davidson an interest in their company which increased their capitol stock from $25,000 to $35,000.
 The Smith, Bader and Davidson company was now able to purchase even more land.
-The partners had a unique way of disposing of their Whiting holdings.
-A purchaser of long would put $1 down and then $1 per week on the price of their lot, during the first three years the purchaser paid neither interest or taxes.
-In addition, the two men were quite interested in the development of financial institutions, including the First National Bank of Whiting and the First Trust and Savings of Whiting.
-I propose that while developing Whiting's neighborhoods with Davidson, Smith and Bader decided to name one of them after their hometown.
-Both men were born in LaPorte County, Indiana, where their parent's were pioneers.
+The two men were also interested in the development of financial institutions, including the First National Bank of Whiting and the First Trust and Savings of Whiting.
+It’s possible that while developing Whiting’s neighborhoods with Davidson, Smith and Bader decided to name one of them after their hometown.
+Both men were born in LaPorte County, Indiana, where their parent’s were pioneers.